nelsons502/startup/public/notes.md

 * Internet of Things (IoT):

 11. What is JSX and how are the curly braces rendered?
+JSX (JavaScript XML) is a syntax extension for JavaScript that looks similar to XML or HTML.
+It is commonly used with React, a JavaScript library for building user interfaces.
+JSX allows developers to write HTML-like code in their JavaScript files, making it more convenient to describe the structure of user interfaces.

+In JSX, curly braces {} are used to embed JavaScript expressions within the markup.
+These expressions are evaluated and the result is rendered as part of the UI.

+Embedding JavaScript Expressions:
+Rendering Dynamic Content:
+Executing JavaScript Logic:
+Setting HTML Attributes Dynamically:

 12. Assuming a HTML document with a
 `<div id="root"></div>`